 The Central Gulf Coast sub-division of the Sonoran Desert exists in west-central Sonora (as well as eastern Baja California) and hugs areas near the coastline.
 In Sonora it exists from just south of Guaymas to the coastline west of Caborca and generally extends inland around 50 to 80 kilometers.

 It is extremely arid receiving less than 6" per year.
-It's rainfall is even more sporadic than much of the southwest, but occasionally receives high-volume downpours in late summer and fall from hurricanes and hurricane remnants.
+Its rainfall is even more sporadic than much of the southwest, but occasionally receives high-volume downpours in late summer and fall from tropical storms or remnants.

 The most common and obvious species are the cardón (Pachycereus pringlei), which is the largest columnar cactus in the world, as well as the elephant tree (Bursera microphylla).
 Other common plants include palo verde, ocotillo, ironwood, brittlebush, organ pipe, and various Jatropha species.
 Another well known plant is the boojum (fouquieria columnaris), a strange upside down carrot shaped relative of the ocotillo.
 The boojum occurs primarily in central Baja, but there is also a small population south of Puerto Libertad.